ChessMax/awesome-programming-languages/README.md

 - [Beef](https://github.com/beefytech/Beef) - Beef is a performance-oriented compiled programming language.
 - [Belch](https://github.com/boschresearch/blech) - Blech is a language for developing reactive, real-time critical embedded software.
 - [Bite](https://github.com/Maximilian-Winter/Bite-Programming-Language) - Bite is a dynamically typed, object oriented programming language.
 Dynamically typed, because the type of the content of a variable can change during runtime of the program.
 Object-oriented, because you can define classes to encapsulate your code and data.
 Bite uses modules, classes and functions to separate code.
-# C (10):
+# C (14):
 - [C2](https://github.com/c2lang/) - An evolution of C.
 - [C3](https://github.com/c3lang/c3c) - C3 is a C-like language trying to be "an incremental improvement over C" rather than a whole new language.
 - [C∀](https://github.com/cforall/cforall) - C∀ (Cforall) is a language design extending ISO C. The purpose of the project is to engineer modern language features into C in an evolutionary rather than revolutionary way.
 Java is an example of the revolutionary approach of modernizing C/C++, resulting in a new language rather than an extension of its descendents.
 C++, Fortran 95 and Cobol 9X are examples of the evolutionary approach where modern language features are added and problems fixed within the framework of an existing language.
+- [Cakelisp](https://github.com/makuto/cakelisp) - A metaprogrammable, hot-reloadable, non-garbage-collected language ideal for high performance, iteratively-developed programs (especially games).
 - [CakeML](https://github.com/CakeML/cakeml) - CakeML is a verified implementation of a significant subset of Standard ML.
 - [Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 Carp is a small programming language designed to work well for interactive and performance sensitive use cases like games, sound synthesis and visualizations.
 - [Cicada](https://github.com/cicada-lang/cicada) - Cicada language is a dependently typed programming language and an interactive theorem prover.
 The aim of cicada project is to help people understand that developing software and developing mathematics are increasingly the same kind of activity, and people who practices these developments, can learn from each other, and help each other in very good ways.
+- [Clojure](https://clojure.org/) - A dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system.
+Clojure is predominantly a functional programming language, and features a rich set of immutable, persistent data structures.
+When mutable state is needed, Clojure offers a software transactional memory system and reactive Agent system that ensure clean, correct, multithreaded designs.
 - [Cognate](https://github.com/stavromulabeta/cognate) - Cognate is a quasi-concatenative stack oriented language that uses embedded comments to read like English prose.
 It is a dynamic language (yet compiled) and makes great use of combinators and higher order functions.
 Cognate aims to make functional programming simple, readable, and maintainable.
+- [Common Lisp](https://lisp-lang.org/) - A dialect of the Lisp programming language, published in ANSI standard document ANSI INCITS 226-1994.
+Common Lisp is not an implementation, but rather a language specification.
+Several implementations of the Common Lisp standard are available, including free and open-source software and proprietary products.
+Common Lisp is a general-purpose, multi-paradigm programming language.
+It supports a combination of procedural, functional, and object-oriented programming paradigms.
 - [Cone](https://cone.jondgoodwin.com/) - Cone is a fast, fit, friendly, and safe systems programming language.
 Ideal for complex, data-rich programs requiring responsive performance (e.g., 3D).
+- [Coq](https://coq.inria.fr/) - Coq is a formal proof management system.
+It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 - [Crystal](https://github.com/crystal-lang/crystal) - Crystal is a language with a Ruby like sintax, statically type-checked.
 It supports compile-time evaluation and code generation.
 It compiles to efficient native code.
 - [Cubiml](https://github.com/Storyyeller/cubiml-demo) - Cubiml is a simple ML-like programming language with subtyping and full type inference.
 You can try it out online in your browser [here](https://storyyeller.github.io/cubiml-demo/demo.html).
-# D (2):
+# D (3):
 - [D](https://dlang.org/) - General-purpose programming language with static typing, systems-level access, and C-like syntax.
+- [Dart](https://dart.dev/) - Dart is a programming language designed for client development, such as for the web and mobile apps.
+It is developed by Google and can also be used to build server and desktop applications.
+It is an object-oriented, class-based, garbage-collected language with C-style syntax.
+It can compile to either native code or JavaScript, and supports interfaces, mixins, abstract classes, reified generics and type inference.
+Primarally used with the Flutter GUI toolkit.
 - [Dragon](https://dragon-lang.org/) - The Dragon is an innovative and practical general-purpose language.
 The supported programming paradigms are imperative, object-oriented, declarative using nested structures, functional and natural programming.
 The language is portable (Windows, Linux, macOS, etc.) and can be used to create Console and GUI.
 The language is designed to be simple, small, flexible and fast..
-# E (6):
+# E (9):
 - [Ecstasy](https://github.com/xtclang/xvm) - Ecstasy is a new, general-purpose, programming language, designed for modern cloud architectures, and explicitly for the serverless cloud.
 Actually, to be completely honest, it's the most amazing programming language ever.
 No, really, it's that awesome.
 - [Effekt](https://github.com/effekt-lang/effekt) - A research language with effect handlers and lightweight effect polymorphism.
 - [Egel](https://github.com/egel-lang/egel) - Egel is an untyped concurrent functional scripting language based on eager combinator rewriting with a concise but remarkably powerful syntax.
+- [Eiffel](https://www.eiffel.org/) - Based on a set of principles, including design by contract, command–query separation, the uniform-access principle, the single-choice principle, the open–closed principle, and option–operand separation.
+- [Elixir](https://elixir-lang.org/) - A dynamic, functional language for building scalable and maintainable applications.
+Elixir leverages the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems.
+Elixir is successfully used in web development, embedded software, data ingestion, and multimedia processing, across a wide range of industries.
 - [Elm](https://elm-lang.org/) - Elm is a functional language that compiles to JavaScript.
 It helps you make websites and web apps.
 It has a strong emphasis on simplicity and quality tooling.
 - [EmojiCode](https://github.com/emojicode/emojicode) - World’s only programming language that’s bursting with emojis.
 Emojicode is an open source, high-level, multi-paradigm programming language consisting of emojis.
 It features Object-Orientation, Optionals, Generics and Closures.
 - [Enact](https://github.com/enact-lang/enact) - Enact is a new compiled general-purpose programming language that's not designed to be unique or groundbreaking.
 Instead, Enact aims to be familiar, taking advantage of already established techniques and paradigms and making them nicer.
+- [Erlang](https://www.erlang.org/) - A programming language used to build massively scalable soft real-time systems with requirements on high availability.
+Some of its uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
+Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
-# F (8):
+# F (12):
+- [F#](https://fsharp.org/) - a functional-first, general purpose, strongly typed, multi-paradigm programming language that encompasses functional, imperative, and object-oriented programming methods.
+Developed by Microsoft for the .NET platform.
 - [F*](https://github.com/FStarLang/FStar) - F* (pronounced F star) is a general-purpose functional programming language with effects aimed at program verification.
 It puts together the automation of an SMT-backed deductive verification tool with the expressive power of a proof assistant based on dependent types.
 After verification, F* programs can be extracted to efficient OCaml, F#, C, WASM, or ASM code.
 This enables verifying the functional correctness and security of realistic applications.
 The main ongoing use case of F* is building a verified, drop-in replacement for the whole HTTPS stack in Project Everest.
 This includes verified implementations of TLS 1.2 and 1.3 and of the underlying cryptographic primitives.
 - [Factor](https://github.com/factor/factor/) - Factor is a concatenative, stack-based programming language with high-level features including dynamic types, extensible syntax, macros, and garbage collection.
 - [Felix](https://github.com/felix-lang/felix) - An advanced, statically typed, high performance scripting language with native C++ embedding.
 - [Fennel](https://github.com/bakpakin/Fennel) - Fennel is a lisp that compiles to Lua.
 It aims to be easy to use, expressive, and has almost zero overhead compared to writing Lua directly.
 - [Flix](https://github.com/flix/flix) - Next-generation reliable, safe, concise, and functional-first programming language.
 Flix is a principled functional, imperative, and logic programming language developed at Aarhus University, at the University of Waterloo, and by a community of open source contributors.
 Flix is inspired by OCaml and Haskell with ideas from Rust and Scala.
 Flix looks like Scala, but its type system is based on Hindley-Milner.
 Two unique features of Flix are its polymorphic effect system and its support for first-class Datalog constraints.
 Flix compiles JVM bytecode, runs on the Java Virtual Machine, and supports full tail call elimination.
 A VSCode plugin for Flix is available.
 - [Formality](https://github.com/moonad/Formality) - Formality is an efficient proof language.
 An lightweight proof-gramming language.
 It aims to be:
   * Fast: no garbage-collection, optimal beta-reduction, massively parallel compilers.
   * Secure: a powerful type system capable of proving mathematical theorems.
   * Portable: the entire language desugars to a 500 lines core type-theory.
 - [Forscape](https://github.com/JohnDTill/Forscape) - Scientific computing language.
 Forscape solves engineering problems with an unprecedented level of abstraction so you get reliable results quickly.
 This high-level approach starts with intuitive syntax.
 Program with the same notation you use to write equations thanks to our innovative math rendering with semantic formatting.
 Matrices, fractions, symbols– write code using the same notation you use to think through problems on the whiteboard.
+- [Forth](https://www.forth.com/) - A procedural, stack-oriented programming language and interactive environment.
+Forth is used in the Open Firmware boot loader, in space applications such as the Philae spacecraft, and in other embedded systems which involve interaction with hardware.
+Multiple implementaitons, both proprietary and FOSS.
+- [Fortran](https://fortran-lang.org/) - A general-purpose, compiled imperative programming language that is especially suited to numeric computation and scientific computing.
+It has been in use for over six decades in computationally intensive areas such as numerical weather prediction, finite element analysis, computational fluid dynamics, geophysics, computational physics, crystallography and computational chemistry.
+It is a popular language for high-performance computing and is used for programs that benchmark and rank the world's fastest supercomputers.
 - [FreeBASIC](https://github.com/freebasic/fbc) - FreeBASIC is a completely free, open-source, multi-platform BASIC compiler, with syntax similar to MS-QuickBASIC, that adds new features such as pointers, object orientation, unsigned data types, inline assembly, and many others.
 - [Futhark](https://github.com/diku-dk/futhark) - High-performance purely functional data-parallel array programming on the GPU.
 Futhark is a small programming language designed to be compiled to efficient parallel code.
 It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates GPU code via CUDA and OpenCL, although the language itself is hardware-agnostic and can also run on multicore CPUs.
-# G (7):
+# G (8):
+- [GDScript](https://docs.godotengine.org/en/stable/tutorials/scripting/index.html) - Scripting language built into the Godot game engine.
+GDScript is a high-level, dynamically typed programming language used to create content.
+It uses a syntax similar to Python (blocks are indent-based and many keywords are similar).
+Its goal is to be optimized for and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.
 - [Giml](https://gitlab.com/gilmi/giml-lang) - A functional programming language with emphasis on structural typing.
 - [Gleam](https://github.com/gleam-lang/gleam) - Gleam is a type safe functional programming language for building scalable concurrent systems.
 It compiles to Erlang and has straightforward interop with other BEAM languages such as Erlang, Elixir and LFE.
 - [Gluon](https://github.com/gluon-lang/gluon) - Gluon is a static, type inferred and embeddabble language written in Rust.